If you're up for this one-of-a-kind kickass night photo workshop, do not hesitate to book your spot or contact me if you require further info.

 Please bear in mind that the date may be pushed back due to unfavourable weather conditions and that the itinerary may change without prior notice and at the sole discretion of the leader of the tour.

-Here are a few tips so you can make the most of this night photography tour.
+Here are a few tips so you can make the most of this night photography workshop.
 Whether you're just starting out or you feel you've earned your kudos in photography, bring your camera manual with you, just in case.
 The instructions manual will also help me or those willing to help, to help you better.
 For some, Night photography will be a bit out of the their comfort zone, so tackling some of the following will help you improve your photography.
 Top of the list is setting up your camera with shooting in RAW, which is immediately followed by bracketing.
 If you have never done any bracketing before, don't worry, just make sure you know how to enable it on your camera.
 At this point I take for granted that you'll have a tripod with you, which, by the way, is quintessential in night photography.
 However you'll also need a remote control.
 Whether it's a wired one, a wireless one, or even a more advanced one, just test your camera with it.
 You'll be spared some grief during the walk.
 Also, it may be wise to download a remote control app for your camera on your mobile phone.
 Redundancy is always key, so make sure you're also familiar on how to pair the app with your camera.
 Another concept useful to know is Depth Of Field (DOF).
 Understand DOF well and how that is related to focus distance and aperture.
 There are some really great DOF calculators for both Android and iPhone.
 Please make sure you have one available, it will also make a nice dinner conversation.
 Just kidding about the dinner conversation.
 Last but not least, I will also show you how to use manual focus for more precise results.
 However, make sure you know your camera well enough to activate the liveview and zooming functions during liveview.
 If you get this far, you're all set to enjoy fully this night photography tour, no doubt.

 Please note that food, beverages, insurance and transportation are NOT included, as any other expenses or losses you may incur during the tour.